 - You will be called for payment and a piece of paper will be given back to you showing the time and date to pick up your passport

-If you have any questions regarding applying or obtaining a visa for Vietnam, feel free to leave a comment below or send us an email - contact us.
+I hope that you found this guide on how to apply for Vietnam visa helpful.
+If you have any questions regarding applying or obtaining a visa for Vietnam, feel free to leave a comment below.